levitsky/pyteomics/doc/source/examples/example_fasta.rst

    :lines: 34

 We use :py:func:`pyteomics.electrochem.charge` to calculate the charge at pH=2.0.
-The neural mass and m/z of an ion is found via :py:func:`pyteomics.mass.calculate_mass`.
+The neutral mass and m/z of an ion is found with :py:func:`pyteomics.mass.calculate_mass`.

 .. literalinclude:: example_fasta.py